TL;DR

 - Identify bottlenecks and opportunities with funnels, session recordings, and heatmaps

-Pricing is customized based on your business’ use cases and specific requirements.
+Pricing is customized based on your business’s use cases and specific requirements.

 25. Mouseflow

-Mouseflow is a behavior analytics tool used to optimize website experiences, with the goal of improving conversions.
-By watching sessions, building heatmaps, setting up funnels, and launching feedback campaigns, you can learn more about your site visitors, what they need, and what you need to do to convert them.
+Mouseflow is a behavior analytics tool used to optimize website experiences.
+Get indirect feedback by watching sessions, building heatmaps, setting up funnels, and launching feedback campaigns, you can learn more about your site visitors, what they need, and what you need to do to convert them.

 Key features: